 Start to scale.
 Startup and Scale-up Founder Stories.

-Showcasing the vibrant entrepreneurial ecosystem of Rotterdam - and our journey to support the startup and scale-up founders responsible.
+Showcasing the vibrant Dutch entrepreneurial ecosystem - and our journey to support the startup and scale-up founders responsible.
 Hosted by Lars Crama, edited by Lisette Braakenburg.
 (Buma Stemra licence 10682974)

 Start to scale.
 Startup and Scale-up Founder Stories.